Resources for You and Your Family

 Dedicated to saving lives and improving the quality of life for individuals and families affected by Marfan syndrome and related disorders.

 - Pediatric Heart Transplant: A Guide for Patients and Families (PDF) (PHTS Foundation)

 This manual provides information for parents and family members about heart transplantation.

 - Transplant Living

-A project of the United Network of Organ Sharing.
-Contains extensive information for patients, including news and a description of what happens during a transplant.
+A website designed for transplant patients and families by the United Network of Organ Sharing (UNOS).
+Contains lots of educational information, including news, support systems and a description of what happens during a transplant.

 - The United Network for Organ Sharing (UNOS)